bdpedigo/bdpedigo.github.io/_pages/about.md

 visual cortex.
 During my PhD, I was an intern with Team Essex at Microsoft Research, exploring techniques for graph and sequence embeddings and visualization.

-Outside of research, I enjoy birdwatching, biking, backpacking, bouldering, and beer.
+Outside of research, I enjoy birdwatching, biking, backpacking, and bouldering.